Ramilito/kubectl.nvim/README.md

 The setup function only adds ~1ms to startup.
 We use kubectl proxy and curl to reduce latency.

+### Efficient Resource Monitoring

+We leverage the Kubernetes Informer to efficiently monitor resource updates.

+By using the `resourceVersion`, we avoid fetching all resources in each loop.

+Instead, the Informer provides only the changes, significantly reducing overhead and improving performance.

 ## ⚠️ Versioning

 As we advance to `v1.0.0`, our primary goal is to maintain the stability of the